-By default, TE v2.0 comes installed with pattern profiles that include our standard set of nine tangibles for all of our touch table sizes, eliminating the need to train tangibles for every application that uses Tangible Engine.
+By default, TE v2 comes installed with pattern profiles for each of our supported touch table models, eliminating the need to train tangibles for every application that uses Tangible Engine.
 The Tangible Engine Trainer is a tool for users who are using tangibles that do not belong to the standard set, be they custom-printed tangibles, or from projects built in older versions of Tangible Engine.

 The Trainer provides users with the ability to train new tangible profiles and exposes a number of different custimizable settings to optimize recognition on both a global level as well as on a per tangible basis.